nocduro/rustref/Readme.md

 ## Contributing
 Modify `redirects.toml` with a new redirect (in alphabetic order) then make a pull request.
-CI will check that the links are valid, and if approved will generate the website and modify the Netlify redirect rules.
+CI (not setup yet!) will check that the links are valid, and if approved will generate the website and modify the Netlify redirect rules.

 If there is an official site like this, let me know and I can redirect all traffic there.
 Also, if anyone from the Rust team would like rustref.com or rustreference.com domain names, contact me and we can work something out.